-- All of the point-of-care COVID-19 tests offered at Gower are administered free of charge.
+- All of the point-of-care and screening COVID-19 tests offered at Gower are administered free of charge.
 Strategic and responsible use of school funding, including additional federal funds received as a response to the global pandemic, allows our program to be offered as an added benefit to our school community.

 - The Antigen Tests being used in Gower (AccessBio CareStart or Abbott BinaxNow) are rapid, point-of-care tests for any symptomatic staff or student (via parent consent), and/or close contacts that opt to take it.
 Parents that have selected a remote learning option are able to contact their respective school office and schedule a time for an antigen test to be administered.
 Additional antigen screening usage (symptomatic individuals and/or known close contacts) is also being carried out on a limited basis.
 Antigen tests are best used shortly after the onset of symptoms and do have limitations involving asymptomatic cases.
 However, as an extra precaution, individuals (students or staff) identified as a close contact to a school case are also able to request an antigen test as we understand the importance of being able to identify positive cases quickly and follow subsequent IDPH Exclusion Guidelines.
 Furthermore, the recent CDC Guidance for Expanded Screening Testing to Reduce Silent Spread of SARS-CoV-2 are clear that K-12 school settings are to be considered for increased testing from a screening perspective that may include asymptomatic individuals in areas of high community transmission of the SARS-CoV-2 virus.